Some results on the generic vanishing of Koszul cohomology via deformation theory: Some Applications to the Maximal Rank Conjecture

 \end{proof}

-To apply theorem \ref{mainresult}, we need to verify the assumption about the tangential variety in (b).
+Now let us go the the proof of Corollary \ref{bestresult}.
+The numerical assumption in Corollary \ref{bestresult} turns out to be a technique assumption needed to verify assumption in Theorem \ref{mainresult} (b) about $TC$.
+This is equivalent to the numerical assumption in Lemma \ref{lemma5.2}.
 By appendix, if $L'$ is a general non-special $g^r_{2r-3}$ on a general curve $C$ of genus $r-3$, the number of quadrics containing $TC$ is at most

 \begin{lemma} Let $C\subset\bb{P}^r$ be a general curve of genus $g$ embedded by a general $g^r_d$ $L'$ with $h^1(L')\le1$.
 Suppose